 The Center for Hispanic Excellence: La Casa Latina promotes greater awareness of Latinx issues, culture, and identity at Penn.

-With courses offered across many departments in the School of Arts and Sciences, in study abroad programs taught throughout Latin American cities, and with academically based community service courses with Latino organizations in the Greater Philadelphia area, the Latin American and Latino Studies (LALS) Program affords students a comprehensive approach to Latin American and Latino Studies as well as the possibility of a flexible curriculum in which students can pursue and combine their academic interests.
+With courses offered across many departments in the School of Arts and Sciences, in study abroad programs taught throughout Latin American cities, and with academically based community service courses with Latinx organizations in the Greater Philadelphia area, the Latin American and Latinx Studies (LALS) Program affords students a comprehensive approach to Latin American and Latinx Studies as well as the possibility of a flexible curriculum in which students can pursue and combine their academic interests.

 The Joseph H. Lauder Institute for Management & International Studies was founded by brothers Leonard and Ronald Lauder in 1983 in honor of their father, Joseph H. Lauder.
 The Lauder Institute provides a fully integrated business education for a new generation of leaders.